1.) Do I need an Immigration Attorney to assist me with my case?

 Other Services: Please Submit Contact Form To Inquire

 *This is the flat fee attorney's fees for the full service (including assistance with any further request from the U.S. government- RFE, NOID, etc.).
 This attorney's fees do not include any U.S. government fees or other expenses.
 Actual attorney's fees quoted may be higher as this is the starting price.
-Actual attorney's fees are only quoted for potential client in writing via email after the free initial intake consultation.
+Actual attorney's fees are only quoted for potential client in writing via email after the case intake.
 Depending on the service, attorney may be able to offer a limited review service for a reduced attorney's fees.

 Family Based Green Cards